uniconproject/unicon/README.md

 That file can be found under the insallation directory of MinGW64 inside the bin directory. create a copy of that file and name it "make.exe" before continuing.

+- Clone the Unicon repository (same options as UCRT64).

 After that you can use the standard Windows command line `cmd` terminal to build Unicon.
 ```
 sh configure